-Deliberate sampling: Deliberate sampling is also known as purposive or non-(i) probability sampling.
+(i) Deliberate sampling: Deliberate sampling is also known as purposive or non-probability sampling.
 This sampling method involves purposive or deliberate selection of particular units of the universe for constituting a sample which represents the universe.
-When population elements are selected for inclusion in the sample based on the ease of access. it can be called convenience sampling.
+When population elements are selected for inclusion in the sample based on the ease of access, it can be called convenience sampling.
 If a researcher wishes to secure data from, say, gasoline buyers, he may select a fixed number of petrol stations and may conduct interviews at these stations.
 This would be an example of convenience sample of gasoline buyers.
-At times such a procedure may give very biased results when population particularly the is not homogeneous.
+At times such a procedure may give very biased results when population particularly the is homogeneous.
 On the other hand, in judgement sampling the researcher's judgement is used for selecting items which he considers as representative of the population.
-For example, a judgement sample of college students might be taken to secure reactions new method to а of teaching.
+For example, a judgement sample of college students might be taken to secure reactions new method to a of teaching.
 Judgement sampling is used quite frequently in qualitative research where the desire happens to be to develop hypotheses rather than to generalise to larger populations.

-OF HIGHER EDUCATION emed to be University) Inder Section 3 of UGC Act, 1956 } CLASS: II MSc., BC COURSE NAME: Biostatistics and Research Methodology COURSE CODE: 17BCP305A UNIT: IV BATCH-2017-2019
+CLASS: II MSc., BC COURSE NAME: Biostatistics and Research Methodology COURSE CODE: 17BCP305A UNIT: IV BATCH-2017-2019

 (ii) Simple random sampling: This type of sampling is also known as chance sampling or probability sampling where each and every item in the population has an equal chance of inclusion in the sample and each one of the possible samples, in case of finite universe, has the same probability of being selected.
-For example, if of 300 we have to select а sample items from a universe of 15,000 items, then we can put the names or numbers of all the 15,000 items on slips of paper and conduct a lottery.
+For example, if of 300 we have to select sample items from a universe of 15,000 items, then we can put the names or numbers of all the 15,000 items on slips of paper and conduct a lottery.
 Using the random number tables is another method of random sampling.
-To select the sample, each item is assigned number а from 1 to 15,000.
+To select the sample, each item is assigned number from 1 to 15,000.
 Then, 300 five digit random numbers are selected from the table.
 To dothis we select some random starting point and then a systematic pattern is used in proceeding through the table.
-We might start in the 4th row, second column and proceed down the column to the bottom of the table and then move to the top of the next column to the right.
-When a number exceeds the limit of the numbers in the frame, in our case over 15,000, it is simply passed over and the next number selected that does fall within the relevant range.
-Since the numbers were placed in the table in a completely random fashion, the resulting sample is random.
+We might start in the 4th row, second column and proceed column to the bottom of the table and then move to the top of the next column to the right.
+When a number exceeds the limit of the numbers in the frame, in our case over 15,000, it is simply passed over and the next number selected that does Since the numbers were placed in the table in a completely random fashion, the resulting sample is random.
 This procedure gives each item an equal probability of being selected.
-Incase of infinite population, the selection of each item in a random sample is controlled by the same probability and that successive selections are independent of one another.
+Incase of infinite population, the selection of each item in a random sample controlled by the same probability and that successive selections are independent of one another.